department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 - It was damaged during shipping
 - It doesn't meet the contract requirements

-###### We won't cover the cost of replacing a government-issued headstone or marker if:

-- The headstone or marker is located in a private cemetery and has been damaged by cemetery personnel.
-The cemetery is repsonsible for paying all replacement costs.
+**We won't cover the cost of replacing a government-issued headstone or marker if** the headstone or marker is located in a private cemetery and has been damaged by cemetery personnel.
+In this case the private cemetery is responsible for paying all replacement costs.

 ## Will the replacement headstone or marker look the same as the original?

 Yes.
-If we replace a historic (more than 50 years old) headstone or marker, we'll provide an item that has the same type and style as the original (sometimes called "replacing in kind").
+When we replace a historic (more than 50 years old) headstone or marker, the replacement is the same type and style as the original (called "replacing in kind").

-## What happens to headstones and markers after they're replaced?
+## What happens to a headstone or marker after it's replaced?

-If a marble or granite headstone or marker is removed from a grave, it must be destroyed so that the inscription can no longer be read.
+If a marble or granite headstone or marker is removed from a grave, it must be destroyed so the inscription can no longer be read.
 Bronze markers must be returned to the contractor.